Stefano Magno: Annali Veneti e del Mondo

 His work Annali Veneti e del Mondo is a five-volume manuscript archived in the library of the Museo Correr.
 This manuscript is described as "one of the more important literary sources for the last two decades of fifteenth century", providing "extraordinary coverage" of events almost all over Europe and Levant.
-It also covers the process of Islamization of Albanians and presents information about the Muslim conquest of Skanderbeg's stronghold, Krujë.
+It also covers the process of Conquest of Albania, by the Ottomans, and presents information about the Turkish conquest of Skanderbeg's stronghold, Krujë.

 The 19th-century Greek historian and researcher Constantine Sathas published extracts of the Venetian chronicle of Stefano Magno connected with the history of Greece (Μνημεία Ελληνικής Ιστορίας [Monuments of Greek History]), which Kenneth Setton considers carelessly transcribed.

 The first volume of his Annali Veneti e del Mondo describes the origins of the Venetian noble families and presents the alphabetically arranged list with dates of their admission to the Great Council of Venice, with their coats of arms presented in color.
 The fourth volume describes the period from 1478 to 1481, and contains a description of the Siege of Krujë in 1478.